BurgosCoralis-FS/ResponsiveDesign/README.md

 # Responsive Design

 For this project, I made a simple landing page mainly using HTML and CSS, JS to change into dark mode and opening/closing the hamburger menu and finally, a responsive layout.
+Inspired by Hannah Bahng's Perfect Blues for the light theme and Abysmal for the dark theme

 <p align="center">
   <br>